Futures Trading

 About the Author

-Barry Taylor is a full-time trader, owner of Emini-Watch.com and developer of the ‘Better’ Trading Indicators.
-The ‘Better’ Indicators are a unique set of 3 non-correlated indicators that will give you an edge, whether you’re a day trader, swing trader or investor.
-With over 14 years of full-time trading and traveling, Barry splits his time between Byron Bay, Biarritz and Kauai.
+Full-time futures trader Barry Taylor is the founder of Emini-Watch.com and developer of the ‘Better’ Trading Indicators - a unique set of 3 non-correlated indicators that will give you an edge, whether you’re a day trader, swing trader or investor.
+With over 17 years of full-time trading and traveling, Barry splits his time between Byron Bay, Biarritz and Kauai.

 image of Better indicators on crude oil